zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 $$

 Now we can move on to the three main scenarios in CL <d-cite key="gido_m_van_de_ven_three_2019"></d-cite>: task-incremental learning (task-IL), domain-incremental learning (domain-IL) and class-incremental learning (class-IL) <d-footnote>There are more scenarios in CL.
 For more information on the different types of scenarios, we recommend the survey by Wang et al. <d-cite key="wang_comprehensive_2024"></d-cite>.</d-footnote>.
 In task-IL, the task ID is provided during both training and testing.
 This means one can train their model with task-specific components.
 As van de Ven et al. <d-cite key="gido_m_van_de_ven_three_2019"></d-cite> point out, task-IL is the easiest scenario in CL.
-Domain-IL differs in that the task ID is not provided during testing; however, the model does not have to infer what task it is dealing with.
-Class-IL also does not have the task ID at test time; however, it must infer what task it is solving.
+Domain-IL differs in that the task ID is not provided during testing; however, the model does not have to infer what task it is solving.
+Class-IL also does not have the task ID at training or test time; however, it must infer what task it is solving.
 To better explain these scenarios, we will take a look at the following example based on the example provided by van de Ven et al. <d-cite key="gido_m_van_de_ven_three_2019"></d-cite>.

 {% include figure.liquid path="assets/img/2026-04-27-pushing-meta-cl-methods/task_visualization_separated_seed42.png" class="img-fluid" %}
 <div class="caption">